|

 between

-white and colored for home or away games; in fact, white was more
+white and color jerseys for home or away games; in fact, white was more

 usually